 Typically, there is a document owner who uploads and identifies who needs to approve the document and in which order.
 The document approval system then conducts the workflow notifying users that they need to provide approval and tracks the process through to completion.

-Many organizations are moving to Office 365 and with the effective deployment of SharePoint Online platform and ready-to-go intranet solutions like BizPortals 365, one can easily be setup for effective document security and approval workflow.
+Many organizations are moving to Office 365 (now renamed Microsoft 365) and with the effective deployment of SharePoint Online platform and ready-to-go intranet solutions like BizPortals 365, one can easily be setup for effective document security and approval workflow.

 How Document Approvals work in BizPortals 365